Saransh-2194/Student-Grievance-Redressal-Portal/client/README.md

-# Student Grievance Redressal Portal – Frontend
+# Student Grievance Redressal Portal – Client Side

 ## Overview
 This is the **frontend (client-side)** of the Student Grievance Redressal Portal.